-For $u\in F$, we can easily compute that under $P^{\mathbb{T}}$ conditioned on $\beta(u)=k$, the process $(\beta(v))_{v\in c(u)}$ has the negative multinomial distribution $\boldsymbol{\beta}=\boldsymbol{\beta}_k$, that is
+For $u\in \mathbf{F}$, we can easily compute that under $P^{\mathbb{T}}$ conditioned on $\beta(u)=k$, the process $(\beta(v))_{v\in c(u)}$ has the negative multinomial distribution $\boldsymbol{\beta}_k=\boldsymbol{\beta}_k(u)$, that is

-The formula can be understood as follows.
-When the random walk $X$ arrived at $u$, a trial is taken with probability $\frac{\nu(u)}{m+\nu(u)}$ to succeed.
-If the result is success, $X$ moves to one of the children of $u$ with the same probability $\frac{1}{m+\nu(u)}$.
+The formula can be understood in this way.
+When the random walk $X$ arrived at $u$, a coin is tossed with successful probability ${\nu(u)}/({m+\nu(u)})$.
+If succeed, $X$ moves to one of the children of $u$ with the same probability ${1}/({m+\nu(u)})$.
 Since $X$ is recurrent, it must come back to $u$ again and continue to choose the next vertex.
-Take the exact trial again and $X$ continues to move until the result is failure, namely $X$ moves back to $u^*$.
-The procedure repeats until the $k$-th failure.
+We toss the coin repeatedly until the first failure and let $X$ move back to $u^*$, which completes the first trial.
+We repeat the procedure until the $k$-th failure.

-For the multitype Galton-Waston tree $(\TT,\beta)$, we can denote by $P_i$ the law of its distribution with initial type $i$.
-It's calculated in \cite{aidekon2017scaling} from the quenched distribution of $\beta$ that
+For the multi-type Galton-Watson tree $(\TT,\beta)$, we denote by $P_i$ its law with $\beta(\rho)=i$.
+It is calculated in \cite{aidekon2017scaling} from the distribution of $\beta$ that